About The Fearless Heart

 Miki Kashtan is a co-founder of Bay Area Nonviolent Communication.
 She is inspired by the role of visionary leadership in shaping a livable future, and works toward that vision by sharing the principles and practices of Nonviolent Communication through mediation, meeting facilitation, consulting, and training for organizations and for committed individuals.
 She holds a Ph.D. in Sociology from UC Berkeley and her articles have appeared in Tikkun magazine, Waging Nonviolence, Shareable, and elsewhere.
 The Fearless Heart is crossposted to Tikkun Daily and Psychology Today.

-Miki’s first three books will be published in 2014:
+Miki’s first three books were published by the Fearless Heart:

-- Spinning Threads of Radical Aliveness: Transcending the Legacy of Separation in Our Individual Lives, is scheduled to be published on April 4, 2014 and its companion:
+- Spinning Threads of Radical Aliveness: Transcending the Legacy of Separation in Our Individual Lives

-- Reweaving Our Human Fabric: Working together to Create a Nonviolent Future, is scheduled to be out later in the year.
-And in between we will see:
+- Reweaving Our Human Fabric: Working together to Create a Nonviolent Future

 For a full list of her publications, click here.